 The overall process should not take longer than a few minutes at most.

-Now that you have installed Sysdig, you can now use the monitoring software which will be done with the csysdig command.
-A word of note, you need to run sysdig as root because it requires access to critical areas such as /proc file system, /dev/sysdig* devices, and needs to auto-load the sysdig-probe kernel module.
+Now that you have installed Sysdig, you can use the monitoring software, which will be done with the csysdig command.
+A word of note, you need to run sysdig as root because it requires access to critical areas such as /proc file system, /dev/sysdig* devices and needs to auto-load the sysdig-probe kernel module.

-Next, you can press the F2 button to change the view back for future reference.
-Example below:
+Next, you can press the F2 button to change the view for future reference.

 In the menu view above, you can use your arrow keys to move around to select an option you would like to monitor.
-For example, you want to see the Processes CPU, then scroll down and hit the ENTER key which will then display the following:
+For example, if you want to see the Processes CPU, scroll down and hit the ENTER key, displaying the following.

 sudo sysdig -c topprocs_cpu